open-renewable-energy-systems/gaifare/doc/gaifare_landscape.md

 # GAIFARE Landscape Scan: Related Projects and Initiatives

-This document provides a working overview of initiatives similar to **GAIFARE (Generative AI for Autonomous Renewable Energy)** for discussion and collaborative input.
+This document provides a working overview of initiatives that **GAIFARE (Generative AI for Autonomous Renewable Energy)** can leverage, for discussion and collaborative input.
 The goal is to identify overlaps, gaps, and collaboration opportunities as GAIFARE develops under LF Energy’s ORES working group.

 ---